 An important issue highlighted by the group was lack of standardisation, both in the personnel carrying out the screening and the level of training.

-It is important that children are screened by a person appropriately trained to test children’s vision as part of the formal screening programme.
+to test children’s vision as part of the formal screening programme.
 In services where orthoptists are not performing the screening, it's important health professionals have the right skills to carry out screening.

 The new training package for vision screeners is competence-based and can be audited, ensuring consistency.